Judicature Act 2010

-The Judicature Act (Law no: 22/2010) is a law enacted by the People's Majlis and signed into law by president Mohamed Nasheed on 21 October 2010.
+The Judicature Act (Law no: 22/2010) is a law enacted by the People's Majlis and signed into law by President Mohamed Nasheed on 21 October 2010.
 The bill was passed in parliament following 50 in favour, 4 against, and 6 abstaining.

 Amendments

 First amendment

 The bill to amend the Judicature Act was sponsored in parliament by Ibrahim Shareef, eventually being signed into law by president Abdulla Yameen on 11 December 2014.
 The Supreme Court bench decreased from 7 to 5 judges.

 Second amendment

 President Abdulla Yameen signed the second amendment into law on 17 June 2017.
 Following the amendment, the judges of the High Court changed to 11, composing a chief judge, and 10 additional judges.

 Third amendment

 President Ibrahim Mohamed Solih signed the third amendment on 23 July 2019.
 Following this, the amendment overturned the first amendment and increased the Supreme Court bench back to 7 judges.
-President Solih appointed Azmiralda Zahir and Aisha Shujoon Mohamed as the new judges.
+President Solih appointed Azmiralda Zahir and Aisha Shujune Muhammad as the new judges.